 Being unemployed isn’t as bad as most people make it out to be – at least not for a single guy with no responsibilities – you just have to embrace it.
 In fact, joblessness has been pretty good to me.
 Being unemployed is a whole lot of much-needed me time.
 It’s all about jumping into bed with a carne asada burrito from Chipotle, a bottle of bourbon, and a Cormac Mccarthy audio book.
 Today I spent the whole day juggling and listening to music – the whole day.
 And it was awesome.
 I like drinking alone and I like sleeping in late.
 I like and I love not having to worry about retail schedules getting in the way of social schedules.

 But more than all of that, I really like the freedom and the possibilities that unemployment gives me.
 I can go anywhere.
 I can do anything.
 I could take a job on a construction site, or at a school.
-I could go back to Australia, or I could go to Vietnam.
+I could go back to Australia, or I could go to Vietnam and do the Vietnam Photo Travel Tour.
 It’s like all the doors in my life are wide open.
 And they are so wide open that it’s like there are no walls, no barriers of any kind – just open doors, options, opportunities.

 It’s an exhilarating feeling – this pure, unfiltered freedom.
 But it’s also a bit scary.